 Research Question Two: To what extent does a cooperative negotiation programme as an initiative for peace and conflict resolution have a significant impact on good governance in Emohua local government area of Rivers State, Nigeria?

-Table 2: Analysis of Extent to Which Cooperative Negotiation Programme as an Initiative for Peace and Conflict Resolution Has Significantly Impacted on Good Governance in Emohua Local Government Area of Rivers State, Nigeria
+Table 2.
+Analysis of Extent to Which Cooperative Negotiation Programme as an Initiative for Peace and Conflict Resolution Has Significantly Impacted on Good Governance in Emohua Local Government Area of Rivers State, Nigeria